The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

 One stakeholder will ask for a blue button on a white background.
 Another one is a red button on a green background.

 These stakeholders may never meet.
-They don’t know about the requirements of each other.
+They don’t know each other’s requirements.

 So, you need to reach out to them to resolve the conflict.
 Or you can see who has more authority.

 But, again, we might have a short deadline or a small budget.
-And different stakeholders will put the top priority on different requirements.
+Different stakeholders will put the top Priority on various requirements.
 But we can do only one of them.

 So, we can check whether a client or sponsor provided a requirement or it was a technical stakeholder.